20 Australian swimwear designers that should be on your radar 2021

 Created by Gold Coast girl Bianca Elouise, Myra Swim is a brand that all the Instagram influencers are wearing.
 With a mission to revamp 80s and 90s swimwear glam, Myra Swim has modernised key trends of the past with block colours and curve flattering cuts.

 Where to shop Myra Swim online:

-The idea behind Frankii Swim was to create well-made and flattering swimwear at a price that doesn't blow out your back account.
+Formerly known as Frankii Swim, IIXIIST is where you can find well-made and flattering swimwear at a price that doesn't blow out your back account.
 Since starting, this brand has been worn by celebrities like Rihanna and Kylie Jenner, so the brand must be doing something right.